Lastory/BrownDust-Calculator/README.md

 ### Prepare
 1. Download the latest version of ***"BrownDust-Calculator.exe"*** at the [release page](https://github.com/Lastory/BrownDust-Calculator/releases).
 2. It is recommended to put the EXE file into a separate folder because it will create a ***"save.save"*** file.
 3. After opening the EXE file, you can change the language by choosing your language at the upper right corner.
-(At this stage, only the characters' names are translated.)

 ### Attacking side
 1. Choose your Supporters and Attackers at the ***"Character"*** column in two upper tables.
 (At this stage, Supporters are all calculated as **full-class** - Star.6 Lv.Max Awakened.)